GoogleChrome/chromium-dashboard/README.md

 - If you need to test or debug anything to do with dependencies, you can get a clean start by running `npm run clean-setup`.

+- Occasionally, the Google Cloud CLI will requires an update, which will cause a failure when trying to run the development server with `npm start`.
+An unrelated error message `Failed to connect to localhost port 15606 after 0 ms: Connection refused` will appear.
+Running the `gcloud components update` command will update as needed and resolve this issue.

 #### Blink components

 Chromestatus currently gets the list of Blink components from the file `hack_components.py`.